GENERAL INFORMATION ABOUT SERVICES:

 Use a pillow case, or place an old t-shirt on your pillow, that you don't mind getting stained during your five days of healing.

 Do not panic.
-You will lighten!
+The color will lighten!

 Do not exercise for 72 hours after the procedure.
 Sweating will prematurely fade or blur the pigment, and may even cause it not to take at all.